nens/threedi-docs/source/j_fews_3di_integrations.rst

 Since 2019 the 3Di Hydrodynamic Simulation Software contains a new setup of the 3Di API.
 This API version 3 is developed with the goal to fully support interaction with other applications, from setting up a calculation to retrieving the simulation results.
 There are already some applications which interact with 3Di;.e.g.
-ESRI ArcGIS and the 3Di livesite.
+ESRI ArcGIS and 3Di Live.

 In the field of operational water management models are widely used to simulate the hydrological and hydrodynamic system.
 Real-time control systems interact autonomously with models and use the simulation results to determine the desired control of structures.